Pacific Wrecks

 Memorials

 McCloud earned the Air Medal and Purple Heart.
-He later joined the U.S. Air Force (USAF) and retired with the rank of Colonel.
+He remained in the U.S. Air Force (USAF) and retired with the rank of Colonel.
 He passed away on March 24, 2010 at age 93.
 He is buried at Riverside National Cemetery at section BE row D site 248.

 References